Brawlfeart History, Family Crest & Coats of Arms

-Anglo-Saxon tribes of Britain.
+The name Brawlfeart first arose amongst the Anglo-Saxon tribes of Britain.
 It is derived from their having lived in Derbyshire, where they held a family seat in Brelsford.
 The place-name Brelsford was originally derived from the Old English broegelsford, which means manor on a hall near a fording place on a river.
-CITATION[CLOSE]

 Early Origins of the Brawlfeart family

 The surname Brawlfeart was first found in Derbyshire at Brailsford, a parish, in the hundred of Appletree.
 "The manor, which in the reign of the Confessor had belonged to Earl Wallef, was one of those given by William the Conqueror to Henry de Ferrers, under whom it was held by Elsin, ancestor of the ancient family of Brailsford.
 From the Brailsfords the property passed by marriage to the Bassetts, and from them in the same way to the Shirleys: the manor now belongs to the Evans family."

 Early rolls revealed some interesting early spellings.
 The Hundredorum Rolls of 1273 listed Robert de Brailisford, Derbyshire and the Derbyshire Writs of Parliament listed Henry de Braylesford, 1301.

 Early History of the Brawlfeart family